evinism/mistql/README.md

 ## Developing for `mistql` on pypi

-`mistql` is a fairly standard python package managed with [poetry](https://python-poetry.org/).
+`mistql` is a fairly standard python package managed with [uv](https://github.com/astral-sh/uv).

-Tests can be run using pytest, e.g. `poetry run pytest` from within the `/py` directory.
+Tests can be run using pytest, e.g. `uv run pytest` from within the `/py` directory.

 ## Developing for `mistql` on crates.io